Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 You will know if the connection was successful because the welcoming jingle!

 Now open a new terminal.
-The last command should block the terminal we were using.
+The last command should have blocked the terminal we were using.
 Remeber to `source` again if you did not add that commands to your `.bashrc`.
 Finally we can launch the `avoid_obstacle_cpp` package like so:

 ```bash
 ros2 launch avoid_obstacle_cpp avoid_obstacle.launch.py